 My doctors decided to put a tube in my stomach (a gastric tube, or g-tube) to relieve pressure.
 First, I was going to get an NG tube (nasal-gastric) while lying face up on a table.
 I tried to warn them.
 After they cleaned the vomit off their expensive equipment, they tried it again with anesthesia.

 Imaging studies had failed to pinpoint the problem, and surgeons didn’t want to do exploratory surgery in hopes of correcting a problem caused by last year’s surgery.
-Finally, the cause was found and in they went.
+Finally, the cause was found and they performed a Lysis of Adhesions (sounds like an ancient Greek philosopher).

-I’ve only projectile-vomited a few times since, including the last night of the 2012 CTOS in Prague.
-I was traveling with an oncologist who got me safely on the plane, and then I farted us across the Atlantic.
+Nevertheless, the obstructions came back.
+I was projectile-vomiting by the last night of the November 2012 CTOS in Prague.
+My former oncologist, Gina D’Amato, got me safely on the plane, and then I farted us across the Atlantic.